QuangDuc-HUST/ChickenInvaderAI/README.md

 1. Human mode : Get input from your keyboard in each turn of the spaceship.

-2. Auto mode: Get the input is the series of actions of one of those above algorithms.
+2. Auto mode: Get the input is the series of actions as data of one of those above algorithms.

 Note: in each mode, we also have 'play back' mode so as to watch what happened.